mrherres/Project-G/README.md

 --- Who did what ---

 On april 5, Cain made the first addition to gui.py by adding the function get_input.
 This function added a textbox and a button.

 On april 6, Twan added the functions create_text_icon and check_score.
 The funciton create_text_icon is used to make the puzzle itself show up, using 7 text icons.
 The function check_score is where the users anwers are checked.

 On april 7, Cain made some small changes to gui.py

 From april 8 and onwards, we started doing discord calls, so we could work together on the project.

 Cain made a start with load_words.py, a program to open and edit the word list so we could use it, by creating the functions load_words and remove_punc.

 Cain and Harmen worked together on the functions seven_char_words, get_uniq and get_random_word, while Twan focused on the honeycomb for the puzzle.

 On april 9, Harmen added correct_answer_finder to load_words and minor changes to gui.py\y

 On april 10, we worked together via discord once again.

-Cain made the functions from load_words.py compatible in gui.py Harmen added must_use_char_pick to load_words.py and made changes to correct_answer_finder and get_random_word.
+Cain made the functions from load_words.py compatible in gui.py

+Harmen added must_use_char_pick to load_words.py and made changes to correct_answer_finder and get_random_word.

 Twan and Harmen created the function index_word in gui.py.

 Twan made multiple changes to gui.py and load_words.py to integrate new functions.

 Harmen made multiple corrections and slightly edited load_words so it could read the dutchwords text file.
 He also added pangram check and a functional scoring and counting system and a remaining words status along with some minor changes to gui.py.

-Twan made changes to the interface
+Twan made changes to the interface.

 On april 12 and 13, the program already worked and only visual and minor changes were left to be made.

 Twan en Cain got rid of pycodestyle errors.

 All of us contributed to the readme.

 Twan made the hint and intro message

 ---Commits---